 The integration of energy-efficient building systems produces high-quality and energy-efficient homes, schools and commercial buildings.

 Performing buildings research in a controlled environment is vital to quality research.
-UCF researchers have several on-site, full-scale residential laboratories that have been constructed with or retrofitted for short- and long-term performance data monitoring.
+UCF researchers have several on-site, full-scale residential laboratories constructed with or retrofitted for short- and long-term performance data monitoring.

 Learn More: Buildings Research Capabilities

 High performance housing brings together the best of high efficiency equipment, high performance building components, and high attention to detail.
-In comparison to minimum code-compliant homes, high-performance new homes achieve very low energy use while safe-guarding occupant health and safety, enhancing building durability, and improve occupant comfort.
+In comparison to minimum code-compliant homes, high-performance new homes achieve very low energy use, safe-guard occupant health and safety, enhance building durability, and improve occupant comfort.

 Learn More: High-Performance New Homes